alexisbarnes/contact-manager/README.md

 # Contact Manager

-> This is a contact manger, using PHP and MySQL.
+> This is a contact manger created using PHP and MySQL.

 [Personal Portfolio Site](https://www.alexisbarnes.com)